 * Continue to iterate between ideate/prototype and test until you have a satisfactory solution to defined challenge(s).

-What is User-Centred Design
+What is User-Centered Design

-Also placing emphasis on the end-user, User-centred Design is specifically applied to digital processes and interfaces.
-Part of the ISO92400 regulation, User-centred Design is a term developed by the software industry as a practice for developers who care about the user of their digital tool.
+Also placing emphasis on the end-user, User-centered Design is specifically applied to digital processes and interfaces.
+Part of the ISO92400 regulation, User-centered Design is a term developed by the software industry as a practice for developers who care about the user of their digital tool.
 The process centres around enhancing user satisfaction with a product by improving the usability, accessibility, and pleasure provided in the interaction with the product.

-User-centred design asks designers to employ a mixture of investigative (e.g., surveys and interviews) and generative (e.g., brainstorming) methods and tools to develop an understanding of user needs.
+User-centered design asks designers to employ a mixture of investigative (e.g., surveys and interviews) and generative (e.g., brainstorming) methods and tools to develop an understanding of user needs.
 The UCD process doesn’t prescribe specific methods or tools to use, however, as with Design Thinking, UCD does provide concrete steps for application.
 The five-step UCD process includes:

 - Research phase – typically contextual enquiry, or interviews